 enrich (Increase of natural alcoholic strength): For all types of wine a maximum of 2% by volume of alcoholic strength may be used by authorized means.
 After application, the maximum for land wine and quality wine is 18 g / l residual sugar permissible (previously 15 g / l).
 The alcohol content of wine with and without grape variety / vintage for white wine may not exceed 12%, for red wine it may not exceed 12,5% vol. for white country wine or quality wine up to a maximum of 13.5% vol; as well as red country wine and quality wine up to a maximum of 14.5% vol alcohol content.
 In Cabinet and Prädikatswein enrichment is principally not allowed.

-Important institutions, committees, authorities and research institutes that carry out researching, organizing, controlling, journalistic or educational functions in connection with viticulture are amongst others BKI (Federal Wine inspection), Klosterneuburger Weinbauinstitut. ÖWM (Austria Wine Marketing), Silberberg (Weinbauinstitut) and Wine Academy Austria,
+Important institutions, committees, authorities and research institutes which carry out researching, organizing, controlling, journalistic or educational functions in connection with viticulture are amongst others BKI (Federal Wine inspection), Klosterneuburger Weinbauinstitut. ÖWM (Austria Wine Marketing), Silberberg (Weinbauinstitut) and Wine Academy Austria,

 Influential wine writers or wine critic are Christa Hanten, Helmut O. bang, Walter coachman, Peter Moser, Michael Prónay, Peter Schleimer, Viktor Siegl and Rudolf Steurer, They work in many wine magazines and wine guides as A la Carte - Magazine for Drinking and Food Culture.
 Falstaff Wine Guide Austria / South Tyrol.
 Gault Millau.
 Coachman's food notes.
 Vinaria Wine Guide and Wine-Guide-Austria / Wine-Times.